D2-Mamba: Dual-Scale Fusion and Dual-Path Scanning with SSMs for Shadow Removal: Related Work

+SSMs have gained attention due to low computational complexity and strong ability to model long-range dependencies.
+The Structured State Space Sequence Model (S4) \cite{gu2021_S4} introduced a linear-complexity hidden state update, boosting adoption in language and vision tasks \cite{sarem2024improving, zhang2025rethinking, nasiri2024vim4path}.
+Mamba further improved this with parallel computation and a refined update scheme.
 SSMs have recently been applied to low-level vision tasks such as image super-resolution \cite{lei2024dvmsrSuper-Resolution,qiao2024hiMAMBA,xiao2024frequencySuper-Resolution} and denoising \cite{lu2024lfmamba,zhu2025mambaDenoising}, showing significant improvements in computational efficiency and reconstruction quality.
 MambaIR \cite{vasluianu2024mambair} introduced a selective SSM approach for image restoration, enhancing reconstruction quality.
 LocalMamba \cite{huang2024localmamba} utilized a local window scanning strategy to improve local interactions while retaining global context.
 Hi-mamba \cite{qiao2024hiMAMBA} proposed a hierarchical Mamba structure for better multi-scale information fusion and feature representation.

 For shadow removal, general Mamba models often fail to account for the unique characteristics of shadow images, disrupting semantic relationships at boundaries.
 ShadowMamba \cite{zhu2024shadowmamba} introduced a selective scanning strategy for region-based partitioning, but its rigid partitioning limits adaptability.
 To address these issues, we enhance cross-layer information fusion and introduce a mask-aware scanning mechanism for better structural continuity and region modeling.